1TusharSharma1/1TusharSharma1/README.md

 - 👯 I’m looking to collaborate on **Open-source projects and hackathons that aim to solve real-world problems.**

 - 💬 Ask me anything **tech-related, and feel free to reach out to me for guidance and roadmaps.
-I'm here to help!**
+I am here to help!**

 - 📫 How to reach me **You can connect with me on LinkedIn or Twitter.
 I'm always open to new opportunities and collaborations!**